Dhvani-Analytics/hackathon_2022/README.md

 # Hackathon-2022
 1. Write an algorithm that will detect the defect in the images given below.
-It is not important to localise the defect rather your algorithm should print if there is some defects. you system should print the defect in to flashes and cuts
+Breakup of the mark is as given below
+  1. Flowchart - 20 marks
+  2. Basic algorithm to find defects - 40 marks
+  3. Localizing the defect - 20
+  4. Classify the defect to flashes and cut marks - 20
 ### Good Image
 <img src=good.png width="20%" height="20%">

-### Defect Images
+### Defective Images
 1. Flashes
 <img src=defect1.png width="20%" height="20%">
 <img src=defect4.png width="20%" height="20%">